xros/addressbook/.test/README.md

 What is an address book?
 ------------------------

-It should be a model which looks like that one intance can point to many intances for a many to many relationship.
+It should be a model which looks like that one instance can point to many intances for a many to many relationship.

 I tried to write pure models in Python only with some class(es), list, matrix or so.
 But I found the relationship part is not so handy and efficent.
 Mostly I am inventing wheels...